asmyshlyaev177/state-in-url/README.md

 `state-in-url` lets you use URI string for state management.

 # Use cases

+- 🙃 Can just share the state without changing url, good as alternative to signals and other state management tools
 - 🔗 Shareable URLs with full application state
 - 🔄 Easy state persistence across page reloads
 - 🧠 Pass data between unrelated client components
-- 🙃 Can just share the state without changing url
 - 🧮 Store unsaved user forms in URL

 # Features

 - 🧩 **Simple**: Handles complex objects without extra effort
 - 📘 **Typescript support and type Safety**: Preserves data types and structure, enhances developer experience with IDE suggestions, strong typing and JSDoc comments
 - ⚛️ **Framework Flexibility**: Separate hooks for Next.js and React.js applications, and functions for pure JS